Claudette Bradshaw

 After the 2004 election, Prime Minister Paul Martin shuffled the cabinet, and demoted Bradshaw to the position of Minister of State (Human Resources Development).
 In November 2005, Bradshaw announced that she would not stand for re-election in the 2006 federal election.

 Following her retirement from federal politics, there was some speculation that she would run for the provincial Liberals in the next New Brunswick election in the riding of Kent South.
 Bradshaw later announced she was not interested in re-entering electoral politics but was appointed special advisor to leader Shawn Graham for that election campaign.

 In 2009, she was appointed a member of the Order of New Brunswick.
 In 2020, she was awarded the Human Rights Award of the Province of Brunswick.

 Bradshaw died on March 26, 2022, at the age of 72 from cancer.
+She is buried at the Our Lady of Cavalry Cemetery in Dieppe, New Brunswick.

 Lifetime work

 In 1974, Claudette Bradshaw founded the Moncton Headstart Early Family Intervention Center.